Flakster/New-Joiner-Tasks-Tool/README.md

 ## Software Architecture Document

-See the software architecture document by [clicking here](https://github.com/Flakster/New-Joiner-Tasks-Tool/blob/development/SAD.MD)
+Check this document by <a href="https://github.com/Flakster/New-Joiner-Tasks-Tool/blob/development/SAD.MD" target="_blank"> clicking here </a>

 ## Built with